-Endogenous tagging of Munc13-1 with a SNAP tag as a tool for monitoring synapse nanoarchitecture
+Endogenous SNAP-tagging of Munc13-1 for monitoring synapse nanoarchitecture

 Authors

-Kowald M, Bachollet SPJT, Benseler F, Steinecker M, Kaushik S, Soykan T, Siqi S, Birke R, Ilic D, Brose N, Hörnberg H, Lehmann M, Rizzoli SO, Broichhagen J, Lipstein N
+Kowald M, Bachollet SPJT, Benseler F, Steinecker M, Boll M, Kaushik S, Soykan T, Sun S, Birke R, Ilic D, Brose N, Hörnberg H, Lehmann M, Rizzoli SO, Broichhagen J, Lipstein N

 Journal